-This page details the range of alternatives to custody that are available to the courts and which enable the young person to remain in their community.
+This page details the range of community-based disposals that are available to the courts and which enable the child or young person to remain in their community.

-Allows the young person time to demonstrate good behaviour or voluntarily engage with services prior to determining sentence.
+Allows the child or young person time to demonstrate good behaviour or voluntarily engage with services prior to determining sentence.
 This could result in the child or young person being admonished.

 Structured deferred sentence

-- Requires the young person to engage with interventions that address the causes of their offending behaviour
+- Requires the child or young person to engage with interventions that address the causes of their offending behaviour

 Fine or compensation order

-The young person must pay compensation or a fine.
+The child or young person must pay compensation or a fine.